-- M275 narrow lanes and reduced speed limit: Narrow lanes are in place on the M275 to create space for work to be done on the motorway.
-A 40mph speed limit will remain in place throughout this as a safety precaution for motorists and workforce.
+- M275 reduced speed limit: The temporary narrow lanes have been removed from the M275 as most of the work on the junction has now been completed, however some work will continue to be done on and alongside the motorway so a 40mph speed limit will remain in place throughout as a safety precaution for motorists and workforce.

 - Vehicle movements: Deliveries to the site are on-going.
 The northbound on and off slip-roads have been opened as haulage routes and contractors have been advised to use these in future, rather than the residential roads.

-- Environmental barrier: Some environmental barrier has been installed alongside the southbound on-slip of the new junction to reduce the impact of noise from vehicles, there are some small sections of this still to be completed.
-The same is being done the other side of Stamshaw Park up to Rudmore roundabout, however complicated positioning of utilities in this area means this will now be completed by the end of December.
+- Environmental barrier: Environmental barrier is being installed alongside the southbound on-slip of the new junction to reduce the impact of noise from vehicles, there are some small sections of this still to be completed.
+The same is being done the other side of Stamshaw Park up to Rudmore roundabout.

 Tipner Lane pedestrian diversion: The original route of Tipner Lane (alongside the allotments) is now back in place for traffic and cyclists, however the pedestrian footway will not be installed until towards the end of the project.
 Until then pedestrians should follow the signed diversion through Osier Close.